v-oathkeeper/axiom-replica/README.md

 ---

+## 🧠 Design Decisions

+### 1. Architecture: Atomic Design
+I utilized the **Atomic Design Pattern** (Atoms, Molecules, Organisms) to structure components.
+* **Why?** It enforces reusability and separation of concerns.
+Small changes (like updating a `TokenAvatar`) propagate everywhere instantly, ensuring visual consistency and easier maintenance.

+### 2. State Management: Redux Toolkit vs Context
+I chose **Redux Toolkit** over the native Context API.
+* **Why?** The assignment required handling "complex state" (Filtering, Sorting, Search).
+Redux provides a cleaner way to separate logic (Slices) from UI components and offers better performance for frequent updates compared to Context, which can trigger unnecessary re-renders.

+### 3. Real-Time Data: Custom Hook & Mocking
+I implemented a custom `useTokenSocket` hook to simulate WebSocket behavior.
+* **Why?** To satisfy the "WebSocket mock" requirement without needing a separate backend server.
+This makes the application self-contained and easy to deploy on Vercel while demonstrating how I would handle live subscription data in a real production environment (using `useEffect` for connection lifecycle).

+### 4. Styling: Tailwind CSS & Shadcn UI
+* **Why?** Tailwind allows for rapid, atomic styling that results in smaller bundle sizes.
+Shadcn UI provides accessible, unstyled primitives (Radix UI), allowing me to hit the "Pixel Perfect" requirement while ensuring the app is accessible (ARIA compliant) and responsive.

 ## 📱 Responsive Design (320px Support)
 The layout is fully responsive down to **320px (Mobile S)**.
 Complex columns (Liquidity, Volume) automatically hide on smaller screens to maintain readability.